MiaoHe13/miaohe13/site/content/_index.md

       text: "Since January 2021, I have been a research intern in Biodiversity and Biosafety Group, Institute of Botany, Chinese Academy of Science.
 My project here is about the survey efficiency of camera trap.
 I re-sampled from field camera trap data to explore the survey effort under different survey design, including number of cameras, starting date, duration, etc."
 goal:
     heading: My goal
-    text: Exploring the unknow | Revealing the beauty | Feeling the nature
+    text: "Exploring the unknow | Revealing the beauty | Feeling the nature"
 ---